 Legal graffiti?
 Street art shows up in unexpected places throughout Lexington.
-Several organizations have sponsored local and internationally known artists to create murals both large and small.
+Several organizations sponsor local and internationally known artists to create murals both large and small.
 Do our new Mural Challenge and find your favorite.
 Want a preview?
 Check out these resources: www.aceweekly.com